1jour1vin

 Nose

-Powerful and deep.
-It expresses itself through notes of very ripe fruit (morello cherries), sweet spices (cinnamon, nutmeg), and minty licorice.
+powerful and deep.
+It reveals notes of very ripe fruit (sour cherries), mild spices (cinnamon, nutmeg), and minty licorice

-Very round, structured by silky tannins and very well balanced.
-There are aromas of fruit and spices as well as smoky notes.
-The long, persistent finish is synonymous with a very good vintage.
+Very round, with silky tannins and excellent balance.
+It features aromas of fruit and spices, as well as smoky notes.
+The long, lingering finish is indicative of a very fine vintage.

 Serve